GoogleCloudPlatform/cloudml-samples/tpu/templates/tools/README_BASE.md

 1. Select TPU as the runtime type.

-1. Uncomment and modify the cell containing code needed to access TPU from Colab, and run all cells.
+1. Update the GCS bucket for `model_dir` and run all cells.
+You might be asked to authenticate in order to access the bucket.